scalar-labs/scalardb/docs/design.md

 ## Introduction

-Scalar DB is a distributed storage abstraction and client-coordinated distributed transaction manager on top of the storage.
+Scalar DB is a library that makes non-ACID databases/storages ACID-compliant.
 This design document briefly explains its background, design and implementation.

 ## Background and Objectives

 Distributed storage is widely adopted in real-world applications and recent open-source distributed storages such as Cassandra and HBase have accelerated the trend.
 They are particularly used by large and sometimes mission-critical applications because of their high performance, high availability and high scalability.
 However, they often lack transaction capability, which is particularly important in mission-critical applications.
 Transaction capability can be added to HBase via third-party libraries, but they tend to sacrifice some availability property due to the master-slave architecture.
 Some companies have ended up creating yet another distributed transactional databases from scratch (such as CockroachDB and TiDB) to overcome such problem.

-Scalar DB v1 is a simple and practical solution to solve the above mentioned problem in a different way.
-It provides a simple storage abstraction layer on the existing storage implementations and a storage-independent scalable distributed transaction layer on top of the storage abstraction.
+Scalar DB is a simple and practical solution to solve the above mentioned problem in a different way.
+It provides a simple storage abstraction layer on the existing storage implementations and a storage-agnostic universal transaction manager on top of the storage abstraction[1].
 So, it can fully utilize, not only battle-tested existing implementations, operational/management tools and good properties of storages, but also the eco-system, the best practices and the community which have grown for a long time.

 ## Design Goals

-The primary design goals of Scalar DB are high availability, horizontal scalability and strong consistency for distributed storage and transaction operations.
-It aims to tolerate disk, machine, rack, and even data-center failures, with minimal performance degradation.
-It achieves these goals with an unbundled transaction layer [1] with easy and unified API so that the underlining storage implementations can be replaced with others without application code change.
+The primary design goal of Scalar DB is achieving ACID transaction capability without loosing high availability, horizontal scalability and strong consistency of underlining storages.
 The performance of the Scalar DB is highly dependent on the underlying storage performance, and is usually slower than other scratch-built distributed databases since it adds a storage abstraction layer and storage-oblivious transaction layer.

 ## High-level Architecture